Lorne Scots (Peel, Dufferin and Halton Regiment): Organization

-The regiment's commanding officer is Lieutenant-Colonel Adam MacInnis.
-The regimental sergeant major is Chief Warrant Officer Matthew Colbeck.
+The regiment's commanding officer is Lieutenant-Colonel Jason Kearney.
+The regimental sergeant major is Chief Warrant Officer Dmitri Iassinovski.

 The Lorne Scots deployed a great number of units in World War II as headquarters defence and employment platoons, and since 1945 have had many soldiers deploy as individual augmentees to overseas missions tasked with peacemaking operations in the Middle East, Golan Heights, Namibia, Cambodia, Cyprus, the Former Yugoslavia and Afghanistan.